supitscaro/InterviewPrepWork/README.md

 #### .map()

 #### .every()
+- checks if all elements in an array pass a test (provided as a function)
+- executes the function once for each element present in the array
+    - if it finds an array element where the function returns a false value, every() returns false and does not check the remaining values
+    - if no false occur, every() returns true

 #### .has()
 - How to check if an element is in a set

+### .sort()
+- sorts the items of an array
+- can be alphabetic or numeric sort, either ascending or descending
+- by default, it sorts value as strings in alphabetical and ascending order

 ## Set
 ![Set explained](https://javascript.info/map-set)